Colorado adds basketball great Danny Manning to coaching staff as Buffs prepare to rejoin the Big 12

 Manning spent the past two seasons as associate head coach at Louisville.
 He’s also served as the head coach at Tulsa and Wake Forest.
 In addition, he was the interim head coach at Maryland in 2021-22.

-“I’m very excited to join coach Boyle’s staff,” Manning said in a statement Tuesday.
+“I’m very excited to join coach Boyle’s staff,” Manning said in a statement.
 “This staff has been together for quite some time and has had quite a bit of success, so I want to come in and be a sponge.”

 While at Kansas, Manning became the program’s all-time leader in points (2,951) and rebounds (1,187).
 He was inducted into the National Collegiate Basketball Hall of Fame in 2008.